dflood2/ds3002/README.md

-# Project 1: Nashville Housing ETL Data Processor
+# Project 1: ETL Data Processor

-The Nashville housing data set is used in this project is from kaggle and can be found: https://www.kaggle.com/tmthyjames/nashville-housing-data.
+The Nashville housing data set used in this project is from kaggle and can be found: https://www.kaggle.com/tmthyjames/nashville-housing-data.
 Almost half of the observations do not list key home features such as total value of home or any other features and were therefore removed in the data cleaning process.

 ## Installation